Last updated 2016 August 1

 What this source code does: At present, this source code provides several tools for manipulating and computing positions from JPL DE-xxx binary and ASCII ephemerides.
 Unlike most other source codes for this purpose, it can handle either "little-Endian" (Intel) or "big-Endian" (PowerPC, SPARC) ephemerides, and can swap between assorted ephemeris versions without needing to be recompiled; instead, when it first reads an ephemeris, the byte order and ephemeris version are determined.
-It can handle all DE ephemerides as of this writing (July 2014), including the very long time span of DE-431, which covers years -13000 to +17000; and it will read the recent DE-430t and DE-432t ephemerides, which have TT-TDB data.
+It can handle all DE ephemerides as of this writing (August 2016, up to and including DE-435).
+This includes the very long time span of DE-431, which covers years -13000 to +17000, and the DE-430t and DE-432t ephemerides, which have TT-TDB data.
 (Both the extensive time span of DE-431 and the TT-TDB data of DE-43xt "broke" the existing DE format, and therefore quite a bit of existing code.
-Don't assume newer ephemerides will work with older code.)
+The newer ephems also include more than 400 ephemeris constants, which also broke lots of code.
+So don't assume newer ephemerides will work with older code.)

-This code works under DOS/Windows, Linux, and OS/X (and probably other OSes, but I've only tested the first two and heard of results with OS/X).
+This code works under DOS/Windows, Linux, FreeBSD, and OS/X (and probably other OSes, but I've only tested the first three and heard of results with OS/X).
 It works in 32-bit and 64-bit environments.
-It is based on C source code from Piotr A. Dybczyński, of the Astronomical Observatory of the A. Mickiewicz University; I essentially used the inner details of his code to do computations, and heavily revised the interface to that code; the result now bears only a passing resemblance to the original.
+It is based on C source code from Piotr A. Dybczyński, of the Astronomical Observatory of the A. Mickiewicz University; I essentially used the inner details of his code to do computations, and heavily revised the interface to that code.
+The result now bears only a passing resemblance to the original, though I really did rely heavily on that code in figuring out how JPL ephems work.

 Also, the basic ephemeris functions are encapsulated so that you can use them without needing to know a great deal about how the inner portions of the code work.
 You can just call the functions and use the results.
 The error handling has been cleaned up; instead of bombing out inelegantly when a file is not opened or some similar error occurs, an error code is returned, and you can then decide what to do about it (notify a user, try another file name, etc.)